7 Best Mobility Aids for Walking

 Mobility Scooters

 For indoor use, a motorized scooter with three wheels has the best turning radius for maneuverability in tight spaces.
 For outdoor use, a scooter with four wheels offers greater stability.
-In both of these configurations, top-tier, all-terrain mobility scooters are available for driving over uneven surfaces like gravel, grass, and hills.
+Top-tier, all-terrain mobility scooters are available in both of these configurations for driving over uneven surfaces like gravel, grass, and hills.

 Is It for Me?